mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 7. I started coding PHP and JS and playing with Linux in 2006 and have developed complex business applications in Laravel and vanilla PHP/js.

 <br><br>
-I have stripped the Add & Remove panel functions because I wanted something I could deploy mainstream requiring minimal user support by removing anything unnecessary that could break it.<br>
+I have stripped the Add & Remove panel and applet/desklet functions because I wanted something I could deploy mainstream requiring minimal user support by removing anything unnecessary that could break it.<br>
 If you want to a viable alternative to Mac or Windoze, imho you actually only need one stable moveable panel.
+The default applets/desklets set released as part of Cinnamon stable is enough for a productive computing experience.
 Note I make Cinnamenu an applet in the main /usr/share/cinnamon/applets folder as opposed to an applet in the users home hidden folders.

 <br>